SafeExamBrowser/seb-win/doc.md

 * ``` -config "demo" ``` loads ``` seb/browser/apps/chrome/defaults/seb/config.demo.json ``` which enables a local websocket server and the screenshot controller.
 * omitting the ```-config``` param will load ``` seb/browser/apps/chrome/defaults/seb/config.json ```
 * ``` -configpath "PATH" ``` loads a config file from local filesystem or http|file urls (``` -config "PRESET" ``` will be ignored).
+* The commandline option ``` -ctrl 1 ``` or ``` -ctrl "ewoic3RhcnR....." ``` can be used to assign control params at runtime.
+This is currently used by the SEB 2.0 windows host application.
+Setting ``` -ctrl 1 ``` will use an OS specific controller config ``` seb/browser/apps/chrome/defaults/seb/winctrl.json | linuxctrl.json ``` (this is just used for debugging purposes).
+The windows seb host application assigns the config params directly as base64 encoded json string ``` -ctrl -ctrl "ewoic3RhcnR....." ``` .
+The corresponding controller mappings are defined in the new jsm modules: ``` seb/browser/apps/modules/winctrl.jsm | linuxctrl.jsm ``` .
+The params can be directly mapped to a seb config param like ``` "seb.url" : "startURL" ``` , or to a function like ``` "seb.mainWindow.screen"	: mainWindowScreen ``` .
+If a windows mapping param exists, its appended to the param section in the following documentation.

 ## Debugging ##
 The ``` *_debug ``` startup script opens an additional debug window and loads debug preferences for xulrunner (see: ``` seb/browser/apps/chrome/defaults/seb/preferences/debug.js ```)